xavierbriole/portfolio/src/content/apps/celebraite/privacy.md

 ## Changes to the Privacy Policy

 I reserve the right to update this privacy policy at any time.
-The last updated date is indicated at the bottom of this page.
+The last updated date is indicated at the end of this policy.
 I encourage you to review this policy periodically to stay informed about how your information is being protected.